KrauseFx/krausefx.com/_posts/2017-10-18-ios-privacy-watchuser-access-both-iphone-cameras-any-time-your-app-is-running.md

 However, if you're using a messaging service, like Messenger, WhatsApp, Telegram or anything else, chances are high you already granted permission to access both your image library (see [detect.location](https://github.com/KrauseFx/detect.location)) and your camera.
 You can check which apps have access to your cameras and photo library by going to Settings > Privacy.

+The full source code is available [on GitHub](https://github.com/KrauseFx/watch.user).

 ### How does the demo app get access to the camera?

 Once you take and post one picture or video via a social network app, you grant full access to the camera, and any time the app is running, the app can use the camera.